-A new day, another breakfast and more swim stops!
+A new day, another breakfast, and more swim stops!
 Little did we know that it would be our last day with most of our beloved floats.

 We were all pumped for the white party and beer pong tournament on the yacht today but the wind did not agree with our plans.
-Instead of this ruining all of our hopes and dreams we ended up having one of the best days on the yacht with an improvised water fight and pizza party (the best kind of party).
+Instead of ruining all of our hopes and dreams we ended up having one of the best days on the yacht with an improvised water fight and pizza party (the best kind of party).

-During all of this we were sailing all day, expect for the swim stops (duh), but post water bomb war we realised that someone had not tied down the floats properly and they went off to explore Croatia all on their own.
+During all of this we were sailing all day, except for the swim stops (duh), but post water bomb war we realised that someone had not tied down the floats properly and they went off to explore Croatia all on their own.
 RIP my overpriced inflatable donut.

 After a long day out at sea, we made it to Korcula just in time for my favourite sunset of the trip.
 The sky was on fire and the quaint castle city was embraced by a warm glow.
 After letting the pizza coma settle I was eager to explore this magical place.